hashicorp/terraform-provider-google/website/docs/r/iap_client.html.markdown

 Contains the data that describes an Identity Aware Proxy owned client.

+~> **Note:** Only internal org clients can be created via declarative tools.
+Other types of clients must be manually created via the GCP console.
+This restriction is due to the existing APIs and not lack of support in this tool.

 ~> **Warning:** All arguments including `secret` will be stored in the raw